HexagonFetish/CyberSecurity-101/Networking/HTTP-HTTPS.md

 ## HTTP (Hyper Text Transfer Protocol)

-İnternet ağında sunucular ve kullanıcılar arasında nasıl bir veri alışverişi olacağı hakkındaki kurallar düzenini sağlayan protokol HTTP’dir. <br> <br>
+HTTP is the protocol that provides the rules for how data will be exchanged between servers and users on the internet. <br> <br>

-Durum kodları vardır, bunlar: **200, 201, 301, 403, 500** gibi sıralanabilir. <br> <br>
+There are status codes, these can be listed as: **200, 201, 301, 403, 500**. <br> <br>

-HTTP gerçekten rezalet bir protokoldür, ne güvenliği var ne hayrı var.
-UDP ne kadar piç ise buda o kadar piç. <br> <br>
+HTTP is a truly disgraceful protocol, it has neither security nor good.
+This is as bad as UDP. <br> <br>

-şifreler, kredi kartları plain text olarak tutulur.
+Passwords and credit cards are kept in plain text.

 ## HTTP(S) (s for secure)

-bu bir http'dir ama güvenli halidir.
-S harfi secure'dan gelir. eğer SSL sertifikanız varsa TLS protokolü ile güvenlik sağlanır.
+This is http but it is the secure version.
+The letter S comes from secure.
+If you have an SSL certificate, security is provided with the TLS protocol.
-<br> <br> şifreleriniz şifrenilir ve güvence altına alınır.
+<br> <br> Your passwords are encrypted and secured.